Welcome and Opening Keynote

 Offline Mobile Technology - A Case Study

 Martha Myers graduated as a mechanical engineer from the Technical University of Nova Scotia in 1988.
-She has more than 25 years' experience in the petrochemical, chemical, and energy industries, working in Alberta, New Brunswick, and B.C.
+She has more than 30 years' experience in the petrochemical, chemical, and energy industries, working in Alberta, New Brunswick, and B.C.
 Since 1997, she has focused on M&R processes, working in various roles to improve the value of physical assets and using strategies for excellence in maintenance management.
 She started her own consulting company, MaRTHA Myers Consulting Services.
 Recognizing that there were few opportunities in Nova Scotia for those who had also been bitten by the "reliability bug," Martha spearheaded the newest PEMAC Chapter, where she serves as president.
+She received her Asset Management Professional certification in January, 2020.

 An Ongoing Journey; Implementing Asset Management